Table of Contents

 A. Account Access

-- An account owner may not lend his/her account(s) to another user.
+- An account owner may not lend their account(s) to another user.

-- A user should only access, or attempt to access, files in his/her own accounts, files which have been made accessible to him/her by the files' owner, or files which have been made publicly accessible by the files' owner.
+- A user should only access, or attempt to access, files in their own accounts, files which have been made accessible to them by the files' owner, or files which have been made publicly accessible by the files' owner.

 - In general, Information Technology Services discourages, but does not prohibit except where legally required to do so, the running of programs out of other users' accounts.
 Since such programs may operate in unpredictable or destructive ways, and since they may become unavailable without notice or recourse, they represent a significant risk that is borne entirely by the user.
 Information Technology Services does not assume any liability for damages done by programs devised by College users.
 Publicly accessible, user-written "macros," templates, and graphics may also be shared at the user's personal risk.
 In addition, the user of such programs and files is responsible for any consequent damage to the computing systems at the College or the files or accounts of other students or faculty.